Feeling stressed? Your dog probably smells it

 Who else likes to think that our dogs can read our emotions just as well as we can read theirs?
 They're our best friends, after all.
 Well, we’re right — a new study confirms that dogs can tell changes in people's feelings, like when one becomes stressed.

 Four dogs in 36 sessions analyzed 36 people in the study.
 First, researchers took people's sweat and breath samples when relaxed and then again after a challenging mathematics problem.
 Next, the pups were shown how to sniff the samples, and then they were asked to lead researchers to the stress versions.
 In each instance, all dogs sniffed the stressed scents.

 Can dogs smell fear?

-According to Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, researchers have known that dogs can tell differences in our bodies by how we smell.
+According to Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, researchers have known that dogs can tell differences in our bodies by how we smell.
 For example, they can detect oncoming seizures, low blood sugar, multiple cancers and infections like COVID-19.
 However, this study proves another ability of dogs.